PeterssonM/DH2642-Exam-Routeplanner/README.md

 Setup:

 1. You will be meeted by a sign in page.
 If you have an account(which you wont have the first time you try it).
 Click on the "Not a member yet?
 Register now" link and you will be routed to the sign up page.
-Enter your information and press sign up
+Enter your information and press sign up.

-2. You will then be redirected to the main "home" page, When you are new to the site you will only see a square with a plus-sign.
+2. You will then be redirected to the main "home" page, when you are new to the site you will only see a square with a plus-sign.
 This is the button that is used to create notes/todos.
 Click on the button and you will be redirected to the page where you can create a new note.

 3. Here you will required to enter something in each field.
 At the top you can enter a title, which will be seen together with the journey you pick on the home page.
 It's good to pick a title you can remember because if you create a lot of notes you will be able to search for the